grafana/agent/docs/scraping-service.md

 [`prometheus_instance_config` section of Configuration Reference](./configuration-reference.md#prometheus_instance_config).

-Having multiple instance configuration files is necessary for sharding; each file is distributed to a different agent on the cluster based on the hash of its contents.
+Having multiple instance configuration files is necessary for sharding; each config file is distributed to a particular agent on the cluster based on the hash of its contents.

 When Scraping Service Mode is enabled, Agents **disallow** specifying instance configurations locally in the configuration file; using the KV store